-There are many oils out there that call themselves synthetic, but not all are created equal, and that's important to know.
+There are many oils out there that call themselves synthetic, but not all are created equal, and that is important to know.
 You do get what you pay for.
-Group III synthetic oils only use about 12% synthetic base stocks.
+Group III synthetic oils only use about twelve percent synthetic base stocks.
 The rest is hyrdocracked petroleum base stocks.
 For major oil companies who have their money in crude oil refining, the word "synthetic" is merely a marketing term.
-It does not mean 100%, but just that a percentage of synthetic base stock goes into their product.
+It does not mean one hundred percent, but just that a percentage of synthetic base stock goes into their product.

 The oils that are commonly mentioned are Group II and Group III synthetics with the exception of Royal Purple, which is a Group V. AMSOIL is a Group IV synthetic (PAO) but also uses Group V Ester technology.
 It gives you the best of Group IV and Group V synthetics.
 Mobil 1 is a Group III synthetic.
 AMSOIL is a Group IV synthetic.

 In the late 1990's, Castrol started selling an oil made from Group III base oil and called it SynTec Full Synthetic.
 Mobil sued Castrol, asserting that this oil was not synthetic, but simply a highly refined petroleum oil, and therefore it was false advertising to call it synthetic.
 In 1999, Mobil lost their lawsuit.
 It was decided that the word "synthetic" was a marketing term and referred to properties, not to production methods or ingredients.
 Castrol continues to make SynTec out of Group III base oils, that is highly purified mineral oil with most all of the cockroach bits removed.